gritzko/citrea-model/story.md

 [h]: http://ceur-ws.org/Vol-823/dah2011_paper_3.pdf
 [o]: http://doc.replicated.cc/%5EWiki/ron.sm

-Other parts of the system also involved into different things.
+Other parts of the system also evolved into different things.
 In this regard, I recommend the [chronofold][c] data structure, which I believe is an improvement over the classic weave.

 [c]: https://arxiv.org/pdf/2002.09511.pdf